Children’s Wellbeing and Schools Bill

 Government Spending

-The bill will likely lead to increased government spending on children's social care and education.
+The bill will likely lead to increased government spending on children's social care services, breakfast club provision, and support for care leavers.
 Specific figures are not provided in the bill text.

 Groups Affected

-• Schools and academies: New duties and responsibilities regarding breakfast clubs, uniforms, attendance, and the National Curriculum.
+- Schools and Academies: New duties and requirements regarding breakfast clubs, uniforms, and student attendance are imposed.

 Powered by nyModel